ZDQpeter/Homepage-Deqing_Zhai/README.md

     Good day.
 Welcome to my homepage.</p>

 <p align="justify">
-    I graduated both bachelor and PhD degrees in Electrical and Electronic Engineering from Nanyang Technological University, Singapore in the year of 2014 and 2018, respectively.</p>
+    I graduated both bachelor and Ph.D. degrees in Electrical and Electronic Engineering from Nanyang Technological University, Singapore in the year of 2014 and 2018, respectively.</p>

 <p align="justify">
     In my bachelor study, I specialized in control systems and clean energy branches, and graduated with First Class Honour and Dean's List.
 Besides study, I also joined some societies, such as IEEE NTU Student Chapter and NTU Astronomy Society.</p>

 <p align="justify">
-    In my PhD study, I focused on machine learning and optimization algorithms in the domain of AI x IoT applications: smart buildings, such as energy efficiency and thermal comfort evaluations over centralized Air-Conditioning and Mechanical Ventilation (ACMV) systems.
+    In my Ph.D. study, I focused on machine learning and optimization algorithms in the domain of AI x IoT applications: smart buildings, such as energy efficiency and thermal comfort evaluations over centralized Air-Conditioning and Mechanical Ventilation (ACMV) systems.
 I also joined in societies together with research and study, such as IEEE Student, INNS Student, IEEE Industrial Electronics Society (Singapore Chapter), IEEE NTU Student Chapter and NTU Astronomy Society.</p>

 <p align="justify">
     I had been working in Department of Systems Science (SS) at Institute of High Performance Computing (IHPC) at Agency for Science, Technology and Research (A*STAR) as a research scientist from 2018 to 2021.
 After A*STAR, I had been working in Department of Digital & Technology (D&T) at Keppel Land (Keppel Corporation) as a senior data scientist and deputy manager from 2021 to present.
 The reserach direction was focused on machine learning and optimization over different domains of AI x IoT in my works, such as in the fields of maritime, supply chain, logistics, industrial production line, smart buildings, market analytics, etc. </p>